By chance, in

 free rein to adapt to any unexpected

-situation that developed during battle.
+situation as it developed during battle.

 Perhaps the spirit of Napoleon infused the